 However, situations exist where people have both been provided the necessary information and hold the right beliefs and attitudes, relative to a desired behaviour, yet still do not do it.
 Sticking to the assumption that people are rational, the traditional policy escalator assumes for such situations that the necessary extrinsic incentives for doing the right thing is not in place; i.e. it makes for assuming it to be a problem of incentivisation that keeps people from doing the right thing.
-Methodologically, this can again be sought validated, this time in terms of economic analysis of the incentive
+Methodologically, this can again be sought validated, this time in terms of economic analysis of the incentive structure surrounding the behaviour.

-Public health campaigns are the classic example of a behaviour change intervention that assumes people need to be persuaded to do the right thing.
-Here by appealing to patriotism and the wish to not be frowned upon. structure surrounding the behaviour.
 If this reveals incentives are not aligned with the desired behaviour, i.e. that reasonable incentives for doing the right thing are not in place, then the obvious policy strategy to pursue is that of aligning incentives with the preferred behaviour.
 However, on a practical level, pursuing such alignment through positive or negative incentivisation, this strategy is usually more costly and controversial than the two first strategies on the escalator.
 Alignment requires monitoring conformity, additional administrational costs and different from the mere provision of information and rational persuasion, policy makers will also be rewarding those conforming to behaviour preferred by them, as well as sanctioning those that do not.
 This will make things quite controversial if it turns out that nonconformity is not only a matter of non-aligned incentives, but also an attitudinal problem, as it means that policy makers basically will be favouring those citizens who agree with them and punishing those who do not.
 Still, policy makers may easily be attracted to apply negative financial incentives, especially since such taxes create substantial tax revenues.